mrismanaziz/Reforestation/README.md

-## What do bees do after they are married?
-They go on a honeymoon.
+## What was a more important invention than the first telephone?
+The second one.